megumiteam/wpboster-speed-test/readme.txt

 1. Install The WPBooster CDN Client Plugin either via the WordPress.org plugin directory, or by uploading the files to your server.
 2. Activate the plugin.
-3. Sign up for an account at wpbooster.net and add your site.
+3. Please add a short code to the post like below.

+[wpbooster_speed_test]